 Endowed funds of the Swarthmore Biology Department provide support for joint student-faculty or student initiated research in biology.
 Support for students is typically in the form of a summer stipend.
 The majority of these Biology Department funds (Meinkoth, Enders and Lande) were given to specifically support projects that in some way connect the research question to the biology of organisms in the field.
-If you wish to apply for such support please follow the instructions for the Division funds above.
+If you wish to apply for such support please follow the instructions for the Division funds below.
 Note that occasionally the Biology Department will fund a student after the Division deadline.
 The department may also take special requests for partial research funding.
 See Vince Formica for information.
 Students who are applying to work with non-Swarthmore faculty off campus must submit a short letter of support from their off-campus advisor.

 Robert Enders Field Research Fund In honor of professor emeritus Robert K. Enders, Clothier Professor, the Field Research Award is given annually to a junior or senior showing great promise in biological field research.
 The award is to enable him or her to pursue a field research project proposed to the Department of Biology.
 The project may either be in collaboration with a member of the Biology Department or an independent project pursued under the supervision of a member of the Department.
 Results of the project are presented to the Department by the student and support is acknowledged in publications resulting from the research.
 The award may be used to meet the essential costs of the project to the student, including equipment, transportation, and living expenses.